matteofigus/katacoda_scenarios/aws-cloudformation-tools/step3.md

 ## Step 1: Install

-AWS CloudFormation Template Builder can be installed using snap:
+AWS CloudFormation Template Formatter can be installed using snap:
 `snap install cfn-format`{{execute}}

 ## Step 2: Try it